 Speed Development - more than just running fast

 Speed is the capacity to perform successive movements at a fast rate.
-As well as thinking about speed as "running speed" it is really the development of the ability to move the limbs quickly which is needed in a variety of sports and events e.g. javelin, discus, tennis, squash etc. Therefore, there is more to think about than just running fast.
+As well as thinking about speed as "running speed" it is the development of the ability to move the limbs quickly which is needed in a variety of sports and events, e.g. javelin, discus, tennis, squash etc. Therefore, there is more to think about than just running fast.

 Energy system for speed

-They say that sprinters are "born and not made" due to the necessity of having a preponderance of fast twitch muscle fibres.
+They say that sprinters are "born and not made" due to the necessity of having a preponderance of fast-twitch muscle fibres.
 The development of pure speed involves stimulating the central nervous system to send messages through to the muscles to tell them to contract.
 The speed of this contraction has a significant bearing on the power of the movement.

-In racquet sports like tennis and field events like the javelin, limb speed is essential but strength, suppleness, stamina and skill all play a part in the application of speed to the field of performance.
-Speed is therefore an element of the conditioning of the body to meet the specific needs of the sport, but how do we develop it?
+In racquet sports like tennis and field events like the javelin, limb speed is essential, but strength, suppleness, stamina and skill all play a part in the application of speed to the field of performance.
+Speed is, therefore, an element of the conditioning of the body to meet the specific needs of the sport, but how do we develop it?
 As a track coach, my sprinters use a variety of exercises and drills to stimulate the responses needed within the body to run fast.

 Examples of speed development methods

 Specific Sprint Drills - Drills can be used to develop the correct movement patterns of the limbs and to ingrain these movement patterns into our memory.
 Technique drills for runners are usually performed using three activities, marching (walking), skipping and running.
-Each activity helps to develop important components of proper and economical running technique.
+Each activity helps to develop essential components of proper and economical running technique.
 An example of some sprint specific technical drills can be found on the following website: www.brianmac.co.uk/tecdrill.htm

 Speed workouts for a selection of running events